 1.2.6 Chromatic Aberration Chromatic aberration is a color distortion or alteration that is sometimes noticed on high contrast edges of objects in photographs.
 Since different colors of light refract to the different angles upon traveling through materials with refractive indices [9] (Figure 1), the resulting images may appear to be distorted [10].
 It happens when the light of certain wavelengths becomes bent.
 It usually appears in the form of purple, red, blue, cyan, green fringes.
 It can be seen alongside deep contrast edges and traditionally it means finding colors where they should not be or found in an unexpected form of color.

-Figure 2: Examples: Left - [10], Right -
+Figure 2: Examples: Left - [10], Right - expertphotography.com

 In figure 2, we see two forms of CA where the left one shows how chromatic aberration occurs in optics as an effect when a lens is not able to properly refract all the wavelengths of colour in the same point.
 On the other hand, the circle bounded area on right picture shows how the quality of the picture subtly distorted.

 CA is a phenomenon that can cause image distortions when viewed through lenses.
 Since light of various colors refract at various angles on traveling through materials with refractive indices (Figure 2-left), the resulting images may appear to be distorted.
 Since more and more people undergo impaired vision due myopia or astigmatism, the usage of corrective lenses increases, making more people vulnerable to this type of visual distortion.
 Rationally many displays use three colors (RGB) of light, because it provides a convenient conversion process between human color vision and the color space and hence it creates a very special phenomenon where the misperception comes from aberration of three distinct lights [10].
 Conforming to the aberration formation concept, we have chosen three color (RGB) channels to form a blended shapes (circle, rectangle, etc.) where they are internally laterally shifted from each other by the amount of uncertainty.